Simple Steps for How to Plant a Container Garden

 2. Pour in some potting soil and sprinkle on some slow release plant food.
 Once sprinkled on, stir it into the soil with your garden trowel.

-3. Play around with the arrangement of the plants until you’re happy with the look.
-I try to balance it out by putting the taller plants near the back, and trailing ones around the edges.
+3. Play around with the arrangement of the plants until you’re happy with the look before you take them out of their containers.
+I try to balance it out by putting the taller plants near the back and center, and trailing ones around the edges.

-4. Dig a little hole with your garden trowel, dump the plant out into your hand, and press it firmly into the hole – packing dirt down tightly on the top.
+4. Dig a little hole with your garden trowel, dump the plant out into your hand, loosen up the roots with your fingers, and press it firmly into the hole – packing dirt down tightly on the top.
 Once they’re all planted, give them a nice little drink of water.

 Although they look so small and sad in these big containers right now, it’s amazing how quickly they’ll grow.